 The introduction of new stone artifact technologies marked a major transition in the Korean Paleolithic, from the Early (approx. 350~40 ka) to the Late Paleolithic periods (approx. 40~12 ka).
 The transition includes blade technology, stemmed points, end scrapers, burins, denticulates, etc. (Bae et al., 2017; Bae, 2017; Lee et al., 2017; Nakazawa and Bae, 2018; Seong and Bae, 2016).
 Stemmed points are considered to be the first evidence of a suite of new technologies defining the Late Paleolithic period in this region (Seong, 2008; Seong and Bae, 2016).
-This is related to the fact that stemmed points appear to originate from Korea and spread throughout Northeast Asia, and they have a close association with mobility, site formation, and occupation diversity (Chong, 2021; O’Driscoll and Thompson, 2018; Park and Marwick, 2022).
-Despite the importance of stemmed points, only a few studies to date have examined their likely uses.
-Previous work mostly discussed their origin, the chronology of the Korean Late Paleolithic, and their relationship with the Japanese archipelago (Chang, 2013; Chong, 2021; Lee and Sano, 2019; Park, 2013).
+This is related to the fact that stemmed points appear to originate from Korea and spread from there, and they have a close association with mobility, site function, and occupation diversity (Chong, 2021; O’Driscoll and Thompson, 2018; Park and Marwick, 2022).
+Despite the importance of stemmed points, only a few studies to date have examined their likely uses (Akoshima and Hong 2018; Lee and Sano 2019).
+Previous work mostly discussed their origin, the chronology of the Korean Late Paleolithic, and their relationship with the Japanese archipelago (Chang, 2013; Chong, 2021; Park, 2013; Morisaki et al. 2022).